As The Viet Vegan, I feel like homemade vegan Vietnamese pho is an obligatory recipe on here.

 “/fuUuh/, right?”

 “Yes, that’s it.
-But it’s fine if you just say /foh/”.
+But it’s fine if you just say /foh/ or /fuh/”.
 (Really.
 It’s fine.)

 People fawn and gush over pho like it’s a magical soup of wonder, which yes, it’s delicious.
 But in Vietnam, pho is just breakfast food.
 It’s like oatmeal.
 It’s delicious, but it’s morning food.

-But after simmering in the warming spices of cardamom, coriander seed, star anise, cinnamon (specifically Vietnamese Cassia bark), clove, and fennel, it filled out the body of the broth with the liquid comfort that is pho.
+But after simmering in the warming spices of black cardamom, coriander seed, star anise, cinnamon (specifically Vietnamese Cassia bark), clove, and fennel, it filled out the body of the broth with the liquid comfort that is pho.

 When I was younger, I would visit my grandparents in Vietnam for weeks or months at a time.
-It was such a culture shock from the spacious land of Canada.
+It was such a culture shock from the spacious lands of Canada.
 My grandparents’ house was a townhouse squeezed between hundreds of other houses on either side of an alleyway.
 Each house was quite narrow, about the width of my living room (14 feet) but long and at least 4 storeys high.

 After eating breakfast, I’d wash up and get dressed to go to school, fumbling with fountain pens and Vietnamese school customs, but that’s another story for another post.
-But the pho I had in restaurants in Toronto’s Chinatown never lived up to the street pho from the lady pushing the cart.
+But the phở I had in restaurants in Toronto’s Chinatown never lived up to the street phở from the lady pushing the cart.

 But the broth isn’t the only thing that makes this soup delicious.
 Vietnamese people love eating greens.
 They love a variety of herbs and bean sprouts.
 I never knew what the herbs were called in English until I found the packages and labels.
 Thai basil is similar to the basil we are familiar with in Italian cuisine.
-It has a bit more of a peppery aftertaste and has almost a minty bite to it.
-Curiander is related to coriander, and has a familiar taste.
-It’s known in Vietnamese culture to have a positive “cooling” effect on the body, similar to eating basil seeds, cucumber, or chrysanthemum tea.
-By “cooling” (the direct translation from Vietnamese), I believe it means anti-bloating and anti-inflammatory, but don’t quite me on that because I’m only speculating.

 Homemade Vegan Vietnamese Pho